 On the whole, this is probably a good and necessary change.
 Some parts of the marketing process have simply become much too complex for an outsider to keep up with, and certainly there are industries with so many quirks, rules, and regulations that developing a specialty is a necessary step.

-This holiday season we've created something special for you to download and create a festive holiday mood right at your desk.
-Download our Christmas-y PDF to print out and create a little forest of spirit right on your desk.
+This holiday season we've created something special for you.
+Download and create a DIY festive holiday mood right at your desk, or make any space more fun.
+Download our Christmas-y PDF to print out and create a little forest of holiday spirit.

 Stressdesign has received a trio of American Graphic Design Awards from Graphic Design USA (GD USA).
 Stressdesign was recognized for excellence for 3 customer solutions for the Everson Museum website, The Molly Project Brand Identity program, and the 2015 Annual Report for NYSERnet.
 Only the top 15 percent, from nearly 10,000 entries received, were honored with an award this year.